mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

 ```
 {% include gallery id="gallery2" caption="Based on the visualization above, the vast majority of wine qualities are labeled as 6 and 5" %}

-Get the table counts for the number of observations for each quality of wine
+Get the table counts for the number of observations for each quality of wine.
 ``` r
 wine_data$quality %>% table()